psicobyte/pimondrian_module/README.md

 The `Painting()` class is used to create a painting.

 ```
-Painting(iterations, iterator)
+Painting(iterations, iterable)
 ```

 The algorithm works by dividing the canvas into two parts successively as a recursive tree, and in iterations the number of levels (excluding the root node) that this tree will have must be indicated.

 To do this, in each division, it extracts digits three by three: The first number in each group of three is used to decide where the dividing line will be placed.
 For example, if the digit is 3, the division is placed at 3/10 of the total distance.
 The other two digits are used to decide the color of each of the new rectangles.

-The digits must be provided with an iterator.
+The digits must be provided with an iterable.
 The number of digits consumed is 3 * (2 ^ iterations - 1), so the algorithm uses 93 digits to generate a standard table with five iterations.
 If you don't have enough digits, zeros will be used instead.
 Zeros are boring, so it's better to provide enough digits.

 The module has a `from_file_generator(file)` function that returns a generator from a file object.
 The file is expected to contain numbers.
 If the file contains any non-numeric characters, the generator will return a zero instead.

 There is a file with the first 10000 digits of the number pi in the path defined in the constant `PI_DIGITS_FILE`.
 For convenience, there is also a `pi_generator()` function that uses that file to return a generator with the digits of Pi.

 The module also has a function `random_generator()` that returns a random digits generator.